 You have many more options when it comes to backyard meat rabbits.
 Heritage breeds tend to fit better into homesteads where temperament, colorful pelts, and mothering skills are more important than huge litters.
 Some breeds are dual purpose, thus maximizing their value.

 Champagne d’Argent (our personal favorite), Silver Fox, Satin, and American Chinchilla rabbits are considered dual-purpose because they produce meat and beautiful pelts.
+Champagnes are the oldest known breed of meat rabbit and change color from black to silver as they grow.
 Standard Rex rabbits are primarily a fur breed but still dress out nicely.
 Their gorgeous plush pelts come in a rainbow of colors.
 French Angora rabbits produce soft, warm fiber for spinning on a meaty body.
 Angora wool is gathered by shearing, combing, or plucking.

 Purebred or Mixed Breed?